The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 Are you ready to become educated and empowered, and get your life back?

 Yes, Mellanie!
 I’m ready.
-Give me access to the 2023 Get in Rhythm.
-Stay in Rhythm.® Atrial Fibrillation Patient Conference Recordings.
+I’d like to purchase access to the recordings of the 2024 Get in Rhythm.
+Stay in Rhythm.® Atrial Fibrillation Patient Conference.

 Recordings

-General Sessions Featuring Renowned Afib Experts ($375 Value)
+Recordings of the General Sessions Featuring Renowned Afib Experts ($525 Value)

-Three days of sessions, including presentations, panels, and Q&As.
+Three days (15+ hours) of sessions, including presentations and Q&As.
 Our faculty members are the crème de la crème in the afib world.
+You will access the recordings inside our StopAfib.org Library.

 Right now, you have a choice.

-Will you take action now, access the recordings, begin learning how to become an active member of your healthcare team, and create a treatment plan that works for you … so you can get your life back?
+Will you take action now, purchase access to the conference recordings, begin learning how to become an active member of your healthcare team, and create a treatment plan that works for you … so you can get your life back?

-Will you be among those who will be afib-free from watching the 2023 conference recordings?
+Will you be among those who will be afib free from what you learn while watching the recordings of the 2024 conference?

 To your health,